 Macke's essay Masks was published in the Der Blaue Reiter Almanac and articulated some of the group's core philosophical ideas about art as well as his own.

 According to Macke, art becomes an expression of an artist's soul via the interpretation of some objective form in the world.
 A form, to be clear, is just another word for Some Thing in the world.
-However some forms are so abstract that they defy easy objectification.
+However, some forms are so abstract that they defy easy objectification.
 Show me a table or a tree and you can, no problem.
-But if I ask you to show me love as a thing; or fear; or hate, it becomes problematic.
+But if I ask you to show me love as a thing, or fear, or hate, then it becomes problematic.

 Love and fear are nouns, indeed, but they are not objects in the world like tables and trees, even if in some other sense they are just as "real."
 This is where art steps in to fill the interpretive gap.
 The interpretations of the artist offer ways to give substance to these abstract forms.
 Thus, a dialectic emerges between man and nature, between reality as we experience it subjectively and how it actually is.
 The artist's job is to build a bridge between the abstract experiences of human consciousness (love, hate, fear, etc.) and the raw natural world in ways that resonate universally.
 Great art does this.